cake-lab/2021-mitre-ectf/docs/buffers.md

 Maximum Transmission Unit (MTU).

-Messages received from the CPU or from the FAA channel, however, have no enforcable rules for partitioning messages into the MTU, so the system reads up to 16KB messages into Flash buffers, whihc are dedicated sections at the end of Flash for holding maximum sized messages.
+Messages received from the CPU or from the FAA channel, however, have no enforceable rules for partitioning messages into the MTU, so the system reads up to 16KB messages into Flash buffers, which are dedicated sections at the end of Flash for holding maximum sized messages.
 Before reading a message from any interface, the controller checks where that message should be stored.
 This is achieved by only reading the SCEWL header to inform the program logic before